ZY1zhao/ZY1zhao.github.io/_pages/about.md

 ---
 permalink: /
-title: Zhao Ziyi
+title: Ziyi ZHAO
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a second-year PhD student from Department of Electrical and Electronic Engineering, the Hong Kong Polytechnic University, supervised by Dr. Liu Liang.
+I am a second-year PhD student from Department of Electrical and Electronic Engineering, the Hong Kong Polytechnic University, supervised by Dr. Liang LIU.
 I obtained the Bachelor's degree in 2021 and Master's degree in 2023, both from Harbin Institute of Technology.

 Publications
 =====